 It’s best to talk about ways to preserve or protect your fertility before cancer treatment begins.
 Fertility is something your treatment team should raise, but you can also bring up the topic yourself.

 What to consider when making decisions

 After a cancer diagnosis, you may need to make several decisions about your fertility.
 It can be difficult to decide what to do, particularly if you have options to consider.
-You may feel that everything is happening too fast.

 Seeing a fertility specialist

 Most people find it helpful to receive information and advice about their fertility options.
 Ask your cancer specialist whether you should see a fertility specialist.
 You can also get a referral from your general practitioner (GP).
 As well as explaining your fertility options, a fertility specialist can help with contraception and hormone management during cancer treatment.

 Generally, people make decisions they are comfortable with – and have fewer regrets later – if they gather information and think about the possible outcomes.
 Ask your health professionals to explain each fertility option, including risks, benefits, side effects, costs and success rates.
 You may find it helpful to take notes during the discussion.

 Asking your doctor questions will help you make an informed choice.
 You may want to include some of these questions in your own list: